pkonkle213/week-4-c-sharp-pairs-team-3/module-1_Mini-Capstone/Capstone.md

 3. Catering inventory is stocked via an input file.
 4. The catering system is automatically restocked each time the application runs.
 5. When the customer selects ​(1) Display Catering Items, their information  is shown.
-    - Each catering product has a product code identifier, name, purchase price, and quanity.
+    - Each catering product has a product code identifier, name, purchase price, and quantity.
     - Each item in the catering system has enough room for 50 of that product.
     - Every product is initially stocked to the maximum amount.
-    - A product which has run out should indicate it is SOLD OUT, otherwise it should display the quanity remaining.
+    - A product which has run out should indicate it is SOLD OUT, otherwise it should display the quantity remaining.
 6. When the customer selects (2) Order they are guided through the purchase menu: